 President Nana Akufo-Addo

-President Nana Akufo-Addo announced this on Sunday night, April 19, after three weeks of lockdown.
+Ghanaian President Nana Akufo-Addo announced this on Sunday, May 31, 2020, after 11 weeks of restrictions.